rewoma19/SwiftUISandbox/README.md

 7. Letting users select text using the textSelection() modifier

 8. Making text in a TextField view either uppercase or lowercase using the textCase() modifier

+## Day 2

+### Images, shapes, and media

+Concepts learned:

+1. Displaying images using the Image View

+2. Displaying icons from Apple's SF Symbols icon set using the Image view and systemName parameter